DevPelz/Staking/PRD.md

   - minimum of 0.01 eth precisely
   - the function should automatically convert eth to Weth before successfully depositing into the contract`(payable function)`.
     - then transfer weth to the contract
+    - keep track of the weth balance of the depositor as well so as to be able to track the pool
   - mint a recipt/reward token to the depositor
-  - the minted token should be calculated at a 1:10 proportion
+  - the minted token should be calculated at a 1:1 proportion
     - Checks
-      - check that the msg.sender is not address(0)
       - check that the msg.value is strictly greater than 0.01
     - ## Update state
       - automatically set autocompounding to be false